Axel Heiberg Island: Glaciation

 White Glacier is a valley glacier occupying 38.7 km2 in the Expedition Fiord area of Axel Heiberg Island (79°30′N 090°50′W).
 It extends in elevation from 56 to 1782 m above sea level, a range which, as noted by Dyurgerov (2002), is exceeded only by Devon Ice Cap in the world list of glaciers with measured mass balance.
 Ice thickness reaches or exceeds 400 m.
-Its maximum extension in recent history, marking the advance of the glacier in response to the cooling of the Little Ice Age, was reached not earlier than the late 18th century, and more probably at the beginning of the 20th century.
+Its maximum extension in recent history, marking the glacier's advance in response to the cooling of the Little Ice Age, was reached not earlier than the late 18th century and probably at the beginning of the 20th century.
 There is evidence that the retreat of the terminus, previously at about 5 m per year, is decelerating (Cogley et al. 1996a; Cogley and Adams 2000).
 White Glacier has been the subject of many papers in the glaciological literature since 1960, e.g. Müller (1962) was the source of a now-classical diagram elaborating and illustrating the concept of "glacier facies".